flemic/ETD/README.md

 * Database/collection that contains original training fingerprints;
 * Enriched database/collection in which original and generated virtual fingerprints are to be stored;
-* Virtual training points definition method (at the moment User or modified Voronoi based);
+* Virtual training points definition method (at the moment: User or modified Voronoi based);
-* Propagation model (at the moment IDWI and Multi-wall);
+* Propagation model (at the moment: IDWI and Multi-wall);
 * BSSIDs of WiFI APs whose RSSIs are to be modeled in the defined virtual training points;

 <a name="virutal_training_points"></a>